-Tributaries and marshes are the third strata to be surveyed as part of the in situ portion of the AIS mapping program.
+Major tributaries are the third strata to be surveyed as part of the in situ portion of the AIS mapping program.
 These areas require an approach that allows flexibility for the sampling team as conditions will be highly variable across this stratum.
-The 500 m of the tributary that occurs above the Lake Tahoe high water line will be identified and used to extend the monitored sampling frame to include the tributaries identified for sampling within this stratum.
+The 500 m of the tributary that occurs above the Lake Tahoe high water line shall be identified and used to extend the monitored sampling frame to include the tributaries identified for sampling within this stratum.

-Within the tributary strata, transects will extend up the center of the identified tributaries.
+Within the major tributaries stratum, transects will extend up the center of the identified tributaries.
 Transects will start at the Lake Tahoe high water line.
 Transects will terminate either 500-m upstream or once a gradient of greater than 1% is achieved.